msh9/codinginthetrenches.com/content/post/2016-07-24-why-logging.md

 ![Operation Crossroads Baker - Source: https://commons.wikimedia.org/wiki/File%3AOperation_Crossroads_Baker_Edit.jpg ](/images/2016-07-24-why-logging/Operation_Crossroads_Baker_Edit.jpg "Operation Crossroads")

-For those that are unfamiliar with the US' history of nuclear testing, the above photo is of the second test, baker, conducted during Operation Crossroads.
-The test is interesting to think about in the context of reactive use of logs.
-The

 At least in my case I'm often interested in the state of a running application when it reaches a state that it is not suppose to (be able to reach).
 The hypothetical horror story here is some support engineering being woken as 03:00 in the morning by an alarm and needing to review an application's logs in order to determine how to quickly fix the issue.
 Later in the day, a developer perhaps will also review application logs from the in order to understand why and where a failure occurred in the application.